timescale/docs/promscale/guides/config-recomm.md

 * `max_wal_size` - set it to a high enough value so that the checkpoint is triggered by the timeout setting and not when the `maximum_wal_size` is reached.
 * `synchronous_commit=off` - this does not cause data corruption or inconsistency.
-However, in case of a crash, some of the last data points may be lost.
+However, in case of a crash, some of the most recent data points could be lost.
 For a monitoring observability use case, it's a reasonable tradeoff to increase ingest performance.